Waddesdon Manor

 Visiting the Manor

 The Manor itself exhibits a distinct French influence and is definitely worth exploring, with an impressive array of art and collections.
-The entrance to the Manor is situated on its north side (see the map).
+The entrance to the Manor is situated on its north side (see the map below).
 As you approach, you’ll discover the magnificent water fountain in front of the mansion, surrounded by a charming Italian garden.
 We consider it to be one of the finest in the UK.

 • Grand dining halls fit for a king or queen